bioinfomochsl/ICRMax/docs/index.rst

 Requirements
 ==================================
 All the steps necessary for the ICRmax pipeline can be performed using open-source software/pipelines and publicly available data.
+The pipeline was executed in our servers running Ubuntu 14.04.1 LTS.

 **Software and pipelines:**